Vision loss is a difficult condition, but fortunately there are many low vision aids that can help you cope day to day.

 If you are reading this you probably do not have low vision or you are already using these tools.
 Perhaps you know someone who is struggling, so pass on this information.

-Some eye conditions, like diabetic retinopathy, can be treated so that vision is restored or maintained.
+Some eye conditions, like diabetic retinopathy and certain corneal diseases, can be treated so that vision is restored or maintained.
 Unfortunately, some eye conditions cannot be treated, resulting in low vision or blindness.
 While one obvious challenge of vision loss is restoring mobility and function, there is also the emotional toll of vision loss to consider.
 There are steps you can take to better cope with the condition, including:

 Learn More About Your Vision Loss

 You can order written or taped materials on vision loss through state agencies and non-profit organizations.
 You may also find it helpful to discuss vision loss with your doctor, as well as other people who have lost vision.

 Seek Therapeutic Counseling for Vision Loss